 Studies show that Cordyceps mushroom may enhance aerobic capacity, strength, stamina, physical performance, promote fast recovery, support the lungs, help lower cholesterol, boost libido and fertility.
 As a potent antioxidant and immunomodulatory agent, Cordyceps lowers inflammation and fights free radicals (1, 5, 6).

-This powerful superfood mushroom improves many aspects of our health and overall wellbeing.
+This powerful medicinal mushroom improves many aspects of our health and overall wellbeing.
 Its anti inflammatory benefits help elevate our energy and performance levels to new heights.

 Another notable species worth mentioning is the Australian native Cordyceps gunnii.